“It’s lonely being a cannibal,” observes Col. Hart (Jeffrey Jones) in Ravenous, and the same could be said for the film itself.

 The humor is telegraphed just fine thanks to moments such as when Colqhoun, preparing to chow down on a human limb, remarks, “Ben Franklin once said, ‘Eat to live, don’t live to eat,’” then, with thanks-I’ll-be-here-all-week relish, adds, “Eh?
 Eh?”

-Franklin, incidentally, is quoted more than once in Griffin’s delightful screenplay, which incorporates Native American folklore, Manifest Destiny, and a discussion of the ethics associated with cannibalism.
+Franklin, incidentally, is quoted more than once in Griffin’s sublime screenplay, which incorporates Native American folklore, Manifest Destiny, and a discussion of the ethics associated with cannibalism.
 Ravenous is sometimes categorized as a vampire film, but, despite a sly wink to Nosferatu, the nature of Colqhoun’s and Boyd’s mania for human flesh remains, like the film’s spring-trap of a conclusion, enigmatic.

 Antonia Bird died in October 2013 of thyroid cancer.
 She directed a number of productions for the BBC, as well as the controversial feature Priest, a film I admire if not love, and the well-regarded British crime film Face.

 Bird’s career was too short, and she had a rough go in Hollywood, but with Ravenous she helped fashion one of the most distinctive and enduring horror films of the past two decades.
-On June 3, Shout Factory will release Ravenous in a welcome Blu-ray edition that includes commentary tracks with Bird and others, as well as additional bonus features; Ravenous is currently available on Netflix streaming and DVD.
+On June 3, Shout Factory will release Ravenous in a welcome Blu-ray edition that includes commentary tracks with Bird and others, as well as additional bonus features; Ravenous is currently available on some streaming services and DVD.